InbalPreuss/dna_storage_simulation_new_error_correction/README.md

 2.4.
 Reading and sampling.
 Several different samples were drawn, to analyze their impact on the accuracy of the data retrieved.
 3. Decoding
 3.1.
 Sequence retrieval.
-To retrieve the original sequence, first each sequence barcode undergoes RS error correction.
+To retrieve the original sequence, first each sequence barcode undergoes error correction.
 Next, each sequence payload is reviewed individually, and undergoes RS, too.
 For sequences in the same block, RS is also done, crosswise on the block.
 3.2.
 Grouping by barcode and determining 𝝈 in each position.
 Once barcode retrieval is complete, sequences are grouped by the same barcode.
 In each of the groups, all the sequences are reviewed at the same exact position, where we extract the 𝐾 most common k-mers to determine the 𝜎 in that position.
 In the process of determining the 𝐾 most common k-mers, we may encounter invalid k-mer (not in Ω).
 Should an invalid k-mer be encountered in the payload sequence, the following steps are taken:
 • If the length of the sequence is equal to the predetermined length.
 The sequence is reviewed, and if an invalid k-mer is encountered, which is not part of our alphabet, an 𝑋𝑑𝑢𝑚𝑚𝑦 is inserted instead, followed by skipping 3nts.
 • If the length of the sequence is smaller than the predetermined length.
 When Δ<SL*, it indicates that there is a deletion in the sequence.
 We pad it with a dummy nucleotide 𝑅 that restores it to the predetermined length, and then review the sequence.